 The British Psychological Society confirms this viewpoint.
 As an interesting sidenote, in its annually published report, they stated that depression “wasn’t a mental disorder but rather an adaptive response to adversity.”
 Moreover, depression is ”best thought of as an experience, or set of experiences, rather than a disease.”
 Polyvagal theory endorses this perspective by stating that depression is a ‘biological defense strategy.’
 In other words, depression is a manner of being that our body uses to protect itself from the after-effects of a traumatic past.

-As a licensed professional counselor associate (supervised by Dr. McKinley Johnson, LPC-S), I have spent years learning strategies to help my clients overcome their trauma.
+As a licensed professional counselor, I have spent years learning strategies to help my clients overcome their trauma.
 Therapy has the potential to free you from fear, hurt, and anxiety as well.
 When you are armed with knowledge and healthy coping skills, it is possible to not just merely exist, but to flourish.